-Anger Broke The Fix in Malaysia's Elections
+Anger Broke the Fix in Malaysia’s Elections

 Dispatch

-Anger Broke The Fix in Malaysia’s Elections
+Anger Broke the Fix in Malaysia’s Elections

 Corruption and incompetence pushed Malayians to end decades of electoral stagnation.

 KUALA LUMPUR, Malaysia — At a rally on the southern outskirts of Kuala Lumpur Wednesday night, 92-year-old Mahathir Mohamad declared victory in Malaysia’s elections, a result confirmed the next morning.
-Mahathir’s victory brought an end to the six-decade-long dominance of the Barisan Nasional (BN), a coalition of parties led by the United Malays National Organization — a group that Mahathir himself once headed.
+Mahathir’s victory brought an end to the six-decade dominance of the Barisan Nasional (BN), a coalition of parties led by the United Malays National Organization — a group that Mahathir himself once headed.

 Mahathir was celebrating in the capital, but his victory was forged in the countryside, where the United Malays National Organization has long had a powerful grip on rural voters, especially ethnic Malays, maintained through a decades-long web of favors, benefits, subsidies, and political appointments.
 But trust in that system has frayed thanks both to mismanagement at the top and incompetence at the bottom, leaving Malaysia’s rural poor turning away from the party they’d helped keep in power for decades.